CNAG-Biomedical-Informatics/pheno-ranker/docs/qr-code-generator.md

 === "Explanation"

-    As a proof of concept, we created an utility that encodes/decodes the `Pheno-Ranker` format to [QR codes](https://en.wikipedia.org/wiki/QR_code).
+    As a proof of concept, we created companion command-line utilities that encode/decode the `Pheno-Ranker` format to [QR codes](https://en.wikipedia.org/wiki/QR_code).

     ???
 Example "About the utility of QR codes"
         2D barcodes are straightforward and easy to scan, typically using a smartphone camera.
 They offer the convenience of encoding various data.
 Below are a few examples: